 Support . . .

-For years promises have been made, and so far not kept, to create videos of some simpler qigong movements.
-Over the next few days and weeks short videos will be posted.
-These will enable and motivate keeping up a regular practice.
+For years I had made promises to create videos of simpler qigong movements, physical stretches, and self-shiatsu.
+Lockdown has enabled these videos to happen.
+Hopefully they will enable and motivate keeping up or initiating a regular practice.

-There is also a shorter "live" streaming session at 10am every Tuesday on my professional Facebook page.
+There are also shorter "live" streaming sessions on my professional Facebook page.
 This is less formal and usually contains guidance through one specific movement.
 I've added one at the bottom for you to try out.

 On-line may not be everyone's cup of tea, but at this time it is a valuable alternative to venue-based classes.